Skip to main content

 • grinding

-• “Prices also change every day, and that makes it tedious to adjust your own prices one by one.”
+• “Prices change every day, making it tedious to adjust your own prices one by one.”

-• “There's a mechanic for cleaning vomit off the floor, because of course there is, but somehow they made even that tedious.”
+• “There's a mechanic for cleaning vomit off the floor, which somehow makes even that task tedious.”

 • optimization